Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 - [x] Modify the volume properties to increase the IOPS.
 - [ ] Modify the instance to enable enhanced networking.

-### A company has multiple AWS Site-to-Site VPN connections between a VPC and its branch offices.
+### A company has multiple AWS Site-to-Site VPN connections between a `VPC` and its branch offices.
 The company manages an Amazon Elasticsearch Service (Amazon ES) domain that is configured with public access.
 The Amazon ES domain has an open domain access policy.
 A SysOps administrator needs to ensure that Amazon ES can be accessed only from the branch offices while preserving existing data.
 Which solution will meet these requirements?

 - [ ] Configure an identity-based access policy on Amazon ES.
 Add an allow statement to the policy that includes the Amazon Resource Name (ARN) for each branch office VPN connection.
 - [x] Configure an IP-based domain access policy on Amazon ES.
 Add an allow statement to the policy that includes the private IP `CIDR` blocks from each branch office network.
-- [ ] Deploy a new Amazon ES domain in private subnets in a VPC, and import a snapshot from the old domain.
+- [ ] Deploy a new Amazon ES domain in private subnets in a `VPC`, and import a snapshot from the old domain.
 Create a security group that allows inbound traffic from the branch office `CIDR` blocks.
-- [ ] Reconfigure the Amazon ES domain in private subnets in a VPC.
+- [ ] Reconfigure the Amazon ES domain in private subnets in a `VPC`.
 Create a security group that allows inbound traffic from the branch office `CIDR` blocks.

 ### A company is managing many accounts by using a single organization in AWS Organizations.
 The organization has all features enabled.
 The company wants to turn on AWS Config in all the accounts of the organization and in all AWS Regions.
 What should a Sysops administrator do to meet these requirements in the MOST operationally efficient way?